Heart Attack Grill: Theme

-The establishment is a hospital-theme restaurant: where all waitresses wear "nurse" outfits.
-Each patient dons a hospital gown and wristband before ordering, and those who do not finish their food will receive a paddle-spanking by one of the "nurses" with the option to buy the paddle afterwards.
+The establishment was a hospital-theme restaurant where all waitresses wear "nurse" outfits.
+Each patient donned a hospital gown and wristband before ordering, and those who did not finish their food would receive a paddle-spanking by one of the "nurses" with the option to buy the paddle afterwards.

-The menu is generally themed around items that are exceptionally high in calories and fat.
-It includes a variety of burgers from Single to "Octuple Bypass" hamburgers, ranging from 8 to 64 oz of beef with the "Octuple Bypass" burger containing approximately 19,900 kilocalories or 83,260 kilojoules; all-you-can-eat "Flatliner Fries", cooked in pure lard, beer and tequila; "butterfat milkshakes"; and soft drinks such as Mexican Coca-Cola.
-Customers can also order unfiltered cigarettes, or candy cigarettes for children.
+The menu was generally themed around items that were exceptionally high in calories and fat.
+It included a variety of burgers from Single to "Octuple Bypass" hamburgers, ranging from 8 to 64 oz of beef with the "Octuple Bypass" burger containing approximately 19,900 kilocalories or 83,260 kilojoules; all-you-can-eat "Flatliner Fries", cooked in pure lard, beer and tequila; "butterfat milkshakes"; and soft drinks such as Mexican Coca-Cola.
+Customers could also order unfiltered cigarettes, or candy cigarettes for children.

-Customers over 350 lb (159 kg) in weight can eat at the restaurant for free.
-One of the restaurant's promotions is a reward for customers who finish a Triple or Quadruple Bypass Burger, after which they are placed in a wheelchair and wheeled out to their vehicle by their "personal nurse".
+Customers over 350 lb (159 kg) in weight could eat at the restaurant for free (not including beverages).
+One of the restaurant's promotions was a reward for customers who finished a Triple or Quadruple Bypass Burger, after which they were placed in a wheelchair and wheeled out to their vehicle by their "personal nurse".

 History

 The Heart Attack Grill was founded in 2005 in Tempe, Arizona, by Jon Basso, with the declared intent of serving "nutritional pornography", food "so bad for you it's shocking".
 The idea came when writing a marketing thesis about fitness training studios, as he became inspired by stories about his clients cheating on their diets.

 The Arizona location closed on May 31, 2011, with a Heart Attack Grill opening in Dallas, Texas, earlier that month.
 The Dallas restaurant closed in October 2011 due to non-payment of rent.

 The Las Vegas location opened in October 2011, and is legally owned by Jon Basso's LLC, ironically named Diet Center LLC.
 The restaurant's slogan is "Fighting anorexia since 2005".

-On February 18, 2012, a D.C. group requested the owner of Heart Attack Grill declare "moral bankruptcy" and close the Las Vegas restaurant.
+On February 18, 2012, the Physicians Committee for Responsible Medicine requested the owner of Heart Attack Grill declare "moral bankruptcy" and close the Las Vegas restaurant.
 However, the owner did not close and instead defended his restaurant.

 In 2019, founder Basso and the restaurant were accused of sexual harassment by a server.
 The matter was settled out of court in 2020.

+On May 18, 2026, the restaurant announced that it would be closing after letting its long-term lease expire.
+The decision stemmed from casinos "pricing the average person out of the quintessential American experience of affordable indulgence" and "corporate greed replacing the soul of Las Vegas", but they are seeking new opportunities.